HOW GENERAL CAN WE START?

 Behind the clouds I found more clouds.

-And beyond those I stared up into space.
+Beyond those clouds I stared up into space.

 Being stubborn, I kept staring.